Skip the store bought! With just a few ingredients you can make your own homemade corn tortillas and tortilla chips!

 I actually tried to buy a tortilla press this weekend, but after not being able to find one in stores, hubby got a little creative and found that standing on a plate works just as well 🙂

 Like I said, it’s a simple process.
-Just add the water to the masa harina and salt, form into a ball, let sit, divide and roll into balls, flatten and cook!
+Just add the water to the masa harina and salt.
+Then form the mixture into a ball, let it sit, divide and roll into balls, flatten and cook!

 The texture of the dough is kind of like playdough.
 When it first starts to form a ball, you may need to add a bit more water to get the desired playdough texture.
 If the ball shows cracks as you form it, add a bit more water.

 This recipe makes 8 small tortillas (about 5 inches).
-It could easily be doubled, which I would recommend if you’re going to go through the trouble of making the tortillas!
+It can easily be doubled, which I would recommend if you’re going to go through the trouble of making the tortillas.

 If you don’t think you’ll eat 16 tortillas, you could turn some of them into tortilla chips!